robyftp/Tree/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What do you get if you cross a turkey with a ghost?
+A poultry-geist!